nextdoc/sketch/doc/home.md

         - JSON Schema
         - Open API

-## Testing Tools
+## Testing: tools you can use

+- a lightweight API for simulating actors, state and data flow
 - composable steps tell the story of data flow
     - add network events as stories grow
+- open or closed schemas
+  - for state
+  - for data flow
 - composable chapters (step sequences)
 - state and data flow automatically checked using Malli schemas
-- state data flow for non-clojure systems use local idioms e.g. camelCase for JSON
+- state data flow for non-clojure systems local idioms e.g. fixtures with Swagger camelCase data
 - assertions can be made about state anywhere e.g. check race conditions
+  - before and after hooks available in each step
-- custom Timbre Logger provides enhances test logs
+- custom Timbre Logger makes test output easier to scan
 - test state stores are abstracted
     - the default uses an atom for persistence.
     - can be replaced using any database that works in the runtime